-What a Purdue Pharma bankruptcy means for the Sackler family
+Correction: Opioids Crisis-Bankruptcy-Q&A story

 WHAT ROLE DID THE SACKLERS PLAY IN THE FAMILY BUSINESS?

-Purdue Pharma, based in Stamford, Connecticut, was founded in 1952 by three brothers — Arthur, Mortimer and Raymond Sackler — all physicians.
-Arthur Sackler sold his stake before the business took off in the mid-90s, when it began to sell OxyContin.
+Brothers Mortimer, Raymond and Arthur Sackler — all physicians — purchased Purdue Frederick in 1952.
+Raymond and Mortimer Sackler bought Arthur Sackler’s stake upon his death in 1987 and the two brothers founded Purdue Pharma four years later.

-All three of the founders have died.
-Some of their heirs, through various positions over time, have run much of the day-to-day operations of the company and served on its board.
+Both have since died.
+One of the heirs, Richard Sackler, served as president of the company and some served on its board.
 All have left the board in recent years.

 Eight of the family members — Richard, Jonathan, Mortimer, Kathe, Beverly, Theresa and David Sackler and Ilene Sackler Lefcourt — are named repeatedly in lawsuits nationwide for their roles; some suits name many more.

-Note: This article has been corrected to clarify that one Sackler heir served as president of the company, not that some oversaw operations day-to-day.